codemonument/deno_curry_cache/Readme.md

 See ./example/main.ts!
 Run this with `deno task start`!

+## Testing

+- Note: To run the planetscale storage engine tests, you need a planetscale database with admin credentials (admin bc. clearCache() runs a TRUNCATE TABLE internally)

 ## Missing Things

 - force invalidation via options-param when invoking a curryCached function